MarcelHB/devguide/book.md

 * When touching lots of files all the time, there is [room for tuning](https://opensource.com/article/20/6/linux-noatime) on some platforms: Not touching the `atime` attribute.
 * In fact, I/O operations become a bottleneck so easily that I strongly recommend to have profiling tools at hand to identify the ratio of I/O waiting when looking for reasons of slowness around file operations.
 * Have a timeout whereever you do not want to wait forever, and also think of a proper handling when elapsed.
 Socket-based I/O often suffers from hanging indefinitely, blocking allocations, when done improperly in exceptional circumstances.
 Sometimes, foreign code has biting default settings.
 Do a proper research first, especially when talking to endpoints outside of your domain.
+* Remember: the slower the I/O channel, the bigger the advantage of a CPU compressing and decompressing data.
+This is [why we use compression](https://www.pingdom.com/blog/can-gzip-compression-really-improve-web-performance/) in HTTP servers, also for dynamic responses.
 * Close all the handles when done, and mind the exceptions or error cases.
-They usually represent operating system allocations that are otherwise exhausted eventually while the process continues running.
+Handles usually represent operating system allocations that are otherwise exhausted eventually while the process continues running.

 ### Streaming